 Musician Housing Volunteers

-The Albany Symphony welcomes students enrolled and high school or college to explore internships with the Albany Symphony.
+The Albany Symphony welcomes students enrolled in high school or college to explore internships with the Albany Symphony.

 Interns are invited to work alongside industry professionals in the following areas:

 For information about internships and volunteer opportunities please contact Justin Cook, Marketing & Patron Services Manager at 518.694.3300 x141.

 Director of Education & Community Engagement